khashiii97/IR-Search-Engine/README.md

 - Compressing the Indexes: Gamma code and Variable Byte
 - Mistake Correction : Using Bigram with Jaccard and Edit Distance

-At the end, the engine was given queries based on tf-idf using InC-Itc
+At the end, the engine was given queries based on tf-idf using Inc-Itc